simonisHereHelp/apron/WeAreMagic.md

-## WeAreMagic — A Trial Led by Associates to Bring AI Into Daily Store Work
+# WeAreMagic – A Trial Examining the Value of AI in Daily Work, as Seen by Associates

 <img src="./archive/tarot_apron.png" width="100" align="right">